ExactTarget/fuelux-mctheme/icons/Making-Icons.md

 When the "make-icons" task is called, each of the .svg files is gathered together and described in a .less file, and then some regular expressions are performed on the .less file ot transform the rules to match our needs better.

+## Other Information

+- The JavaScript used to export individual .svg files from Illustrator was originally found at: https://github.com/mericson/illustrator-scripts
+- The Illustrator source art file was created with `-20px` in its name to allow for the eventuality that icons bigger than twenty pixels will be created. `¯\_(ツ)_/¯`